-Hearing with two ears dramatically helps children with spatial orientation, making it easier to sense which direction sounds—such as the honk of an oncoming car or a friend calling out on the playground—are coming from.
+Hearing with two ears dramatically helps children with spatial orientation, making it easier to sense which direction sounds—such as the beep of an oncoming car or a friend calling out on the playground—are coming from.
 Two-ear hearing also helps children hear speech better in noisy situations, like during playtime or lunch in the cafeteria.

 It’s for this reason that the most complete hearing solutions enable the use of both ears.
 This could be cochlear implants on both ears or an implant on one ear and a compatible hearing aid on the other.
 With Phonak and Advanced Bionics, you’ll benefit from technology that goes beyond other options.
 The integrated technologies in our hearing devices “talk“ to each other via a wireless signal that ensures your child is hearing as much of their environment as possible.